mackoj/EnvironmentVariationPreview/README.md

 ### Why

-It can be pretty complex to maitaint an app that need to work in various environnement (various dynamic sizes, appearence, accessiblity, locales, screen size, etc).
-A way to mitigate this is to do Snapshot testing and have a snapshot of all possible configuration in order to know what it should look like and prevent regression.
-This library has been made while I was working on implementing snapshot testing in my UI Library.
-It's goal is to give a simplify way to test your UI againts various environement.

 Maintaining an app that must work across diverse environments (such as varying dynamic sizes, appearances, accessibility settings, locales, screen sizes, etc.) can be challenging.
 One way to address this issue is through [snapshot testing](https://github.com/doordash-oss/swiftui-preview-snapshots), which enables you to capture snapshots of all possible configurations and compare them to expected results to prevent regressions.
 EnvironmentVariationPreview was created to facilitate snapshot testing for your UI library and to provide a streamlined approach for testing your UI against different environment settings.

 ## Features